 Basic Elements of a Successful Website

 As a rule of thumb, websites should contain all the basic information: who, what, where, when, why, and how.
 Who you are, what you do, where you do business, what your hours are, why a prospect should choose you, and how they can contact you.
 After creating your website, do a thorough review to ensure that all of these basic questions have been answered.

-Organize your website into sections (i.e. pages) that are easy to find and easy to understand.
+Organize your website into sections (i.e., pages) that are easy to find and understand.
 Even the most basic website design should include the following:

 - Home Page

 This is typically your first chance to make a good impression — unless your website also uses a Landing Page.
 Help visitors get to know you and get them excited about what you have to offer.
 Display your business name and include links to other pages of your website.
 Include promotions for gift certificates or other interesting offers, and include a link to an order form.
 If you offer a free initial consultation, promote it here.
 Also, display logos of professional organizations that you are affiliated with.

 People want to do business with someone they feel they know, so introduce viewers to you, your team, and your organization.
 Tell your story, why you went into business, and what geographic area you service.
 Let visitors know how you give back to your community.
 This is also your place to brag — highlight any awards, special certifications, or honors you’ve received or earned.

 List your services, along with a brief description of each and include links to other pages on your site where visitors could get additional information.
 Many organizers also create separate sub-pages for each of their individual services, with links from the primary Services page.
 Sub-page categories might include business organizing, home organizing, downsizing, moving, estate sales, etc. Elaborate on what you do and how your services benefit clients.